1964 Ethiopian–Somali Border War: Background

+1963 Ogaden Rebellion

 On 16 June 1963, the Ethiopian government began its first attempts to collect taxes in the Ogaden region, greatly incensing the already discontent Somali population, as they had lived without taxation for centuries.
-At Hodayo, a watering place north of Werder, 300 men picked a former public official named Mukhtal Dahir, to lead an insurgency against the Ethiopians in what would later become known as the Western Somali Liberation Front (sometimes referred to as the Ogaden Liberation Front, not to be confused with the later Ogaden National Liberation Front).
-Some of the guerrillas were equipped by the Somali government, though Dahir would later allege that the only substantial support that they had received from Somalia had been related to treating wounded and taking in refugees.

-The New York Times reported a statement on the origins of the insurgency by Mukthal Dahir, who summarized the perspective of the Somali rebels in the Ogaden:“We wanted our freedom.
+At Hodayo, a watering place north of Werder, 300 men picked a former public official named Mukhtal Dahir, to lead an insurgency against the Ethiopians referred to as "Nasrallah" or the Ogaden Liberation Front.
+The organization formed the foundation of the future Western Somali Liberation Front.
+Some of the guerrillas were equipped by the Somali government, though Dahir claimed that the only substantial support that they had received from Somalia had been related to treating wounded and taking in refugees.
+The New York Times reported a statement on the origins of the insurgency by Mukthal Dahir, who summarized the perspective of the Somali rebels in the Ogaden:"We wanted our freedom.
 It was impossible to seek it through democratic means in a country where there is no free speech and no political party machinery, where expeditions are sent to collect taxes by force — seizing camels and mil-let crops.
 When we asked the Emperor for internal self-government, he threatened to shoot 180 Somali chiefs.
 He had an inkling what we were up to, and tried to impose a new head tax on cattle.
 Quran schools were ordered closed, and the laws allowed for one wife and no divorce.
 All this interfered with Muslim Somali traditions; and as leaders, we were expected to execute this policy.
 We discussed it and decided to pull out.
 When the Ethiopians discovered our opposition, they intended to arrest all of us.
-But by that time we had gone into hiding, where we formed the Liberation Government.”For nine months the insurgency fought against the Ethiopian army, swelling from just 300 to an estimated 3,000 to 12,000 insurgents (estimates greatly vary) and eventually going as far as to form a "liberation government" Many neutral Ogaden Somalis had been alienated by the loss of relatives, herds and homes in Ethiopian reprisal raids on their border villages, inflaming the resistance.
-At one point, nearly 70 percent of the Ogaden was under WSLF/OLF control, and operations would mostly be carried out in the lowland Hararghe and Bale provinces of Ethiopia The insurgencies surprising early success is attributed to the terrain advantage the Ogaden offered, ideal for traditional guerrilla hit‐and‐run tactics, placing the mechanized troops at a large disadvantage.
+But by that time we had gone into hiding, where we formed the Liberation Government."